moaiad-eljack/SOC-HomeLab/README.md

 engineering lure since free VPN software is something many people download without thinking twice.
 The payload established a meterpreter session back to Kali Linux giving full remote access to the victim machine.

-The entire attack was then analyzed from the defender perspective using Wireshark for network forensics and Windows Event Viewer for host based forensics.
+The attack was then analyzed from the defender perspective across three layers.
+Wireshark captured the network evidence showing malware beaconing behavior and encrypted meterpreter traffic on port 4444.
+Windows Event Viewer provided the host evidence through Event ID 4688 logs capturing the exact execution of Free_VPN.exe, the parent process and the compromised user account.
+Finally Splunk Enterprise was deployed as the SIEM to ingest Security logs from the victim machine via a Universal Forwarder and detect the complete attack chain automatically through a custom SOC detection dashboard.

 ## 📁 Phases
 - [Phase 1 - Network Setup](./Phase-1-Network-Setup/Full%20process%20of%20phase%201.md)